Annual Technical Report 2004 on Patent Information Activities submitted by Slovakia (SCIT/ATR/PI/2004/SK)

 The applications are classified and reclassified by office´s experts according to the International Patent Classification - Int.Cl.7.
 The WIPO Standards ST.8 and ST.10/C are also used for these purposes.
 Reclassifying is carried out before granting of patent.

 For indexing of technical information contained in patent documents the hybrid systems of the IPC are used.

 Bibliographic data and full-text processing for search purposes

 The WIPO Standard ST. 9 is used for patent and utility model bibliographic data coding in all relevant outcomes or records.
 All bibliographic data are being processed in electronic database form.
-The fully searchable data are updated and made available to the public each 15 minutes in the Internet.
+The fully searchable data are updated and made available to the public daily in the Internet.

 IV.
 Search file establishment and upkeep

-The patent documentation search file used by the patent examiners and the technical public contains patent documents from 26 countries, the EPO and the WIPO, patent gazettes from 33 countries, including the EPO and the WIPO and the non-patent literature (53 titles technical periodicals and 7669 titles special monographies).
+The patent documentation search file used by the patent examiners and the technical public contains patent documents from 26 countries, the EPO, the WIPO and the OAPI, patent gazettes from 33 countries, including the EPO and the WIPO and the non-patent literature (53 titles technical periodicals and 8,099 titles special monographies).

 Updating of patent documentation search file is performed regularly according to current technical possibilities.

 The basis of the patent fund forms the collection stored on the paper medium (cca 10 millions documents).
 However the majority of the patent documentation is currently received on electronic carriers.
 In 2004 the regular annual accession of optical discs reached 923 pieces of optical discs with full texts and bibliographic information concerning the patent documents.

 Documentation from other offices maintained and/or considered part of the available search file